Full-field mapping of spatially varying polarization entanglement generated from spontaneous parametric down-conversion: Results and discussions

-We denote the spatial modes of the signal(idler) photons in the discrete momentum basis as $\{\DiracKet{m}_{s(i)}\}_{m \in [1, d]}$ and in the discrete position basis as $\{\DiracKet{u}_{s(i)}\}_{u \in [1, d]}$.
-Based on the experimentally measured spatial correlation widths (see supplemental document for details), individual discrete modes in the Tpx3Cam sensor plane are better approximated by $3\times3$-pixel large superpixels with 2-pixel separations between adjacent superpixels.
+We denote the spatial modes of the signal(idler) photons in the discrete momentum basis as $\{|m\rangle_{s(i)}\}_{m \in [1, d]}$ and in the discrete position basis as $\{|u\rangle_{s(i)}\}_{u \in [1, d]}$.
+Based on the experimentally measured spatial correlation widths (see Appendix~\ref{apdx2} for details), individual discrete modes in the Tpx3Cam sensor plane are better approximated by $3\times3$-pixel large superpixels with 2-pixel separations between adjacent superpixels.
 We note that since this protocol is sensitive to noise introduced by cross-talk between non-conjugate modes, a different choice in the superpixel size and separation could lead to significant underestimation of the dimensionality.
-As shown in Fig. \ref{fig3}(a) and \ref{fig3}(c), we select two sets of $d = 437$ superpixels evenly distributed over the regions illuminated by signal and idler photons.
-The cross-correlations between spatial modes of signal and idler photons are used to calculate $\Tilde{F}(\rho,\Psi)$, a lower bound for the fidelity of the experimentally measured state $\rho$ to a maximally entangled state $\DiracKet{\Psi} = \sum_{m=1}^d \frac{1}{\sqrt{d}} \DiracKet{mm}$.
+As shown in Fig. \ref{figS2}(a-b), we select two sets of $d = 437$ superpixels evenly distributed over the regions illuminated by signal and idler photons.
+The cross-correlations between spatial modes of signal and idler photons are used to calculate $\Tilde{F}(\rho,\Psi)$, a lower bound for the fidelity of the experimentally measured state $\rho$ to a maximally entangled state $|\Psi\rangle = \sum_{m=1}^d \frac{1}{\sqrt{d}} |mm\rangle$.
 The dimensionality of the spatial entanglement is certified to be at least $k+1$ if $k$ satisfies \cite{bavaresco2018natphys}

-Upon analyzing the cross-correlations between selected spatial modes of signal and idler photons, we obtain the correlation matrices shown in Fig. \ref{fig3}(b) and \ref{fig3}(d).
-The fidelity lower bound is then calculated to be $\Tilde{F} = 0.3383 > B_{147} = 0.3363$ (see supplemental document for details).
+Upon analyzing the cross-correlations between selected spatial modes of signal and idler photons, we obtain the correlation matrices shown in Fig.~\ref{figS2}(c-d).
+The fidelity lower bound is then calculated to be $\Tilde{F} = 0.3383 > B_{147} = 0.3363$ (see Appendix~\ref{apdx2} for details).
 In other words, a maximally entangled state has to have more than 147 dimensions to be transformable into our measured state through local operations and classical communication (LOCC).
-Therefore, the entanglement dimensionality in the spatial DoF is certified to be at least 148.
+Therefore, the entanglement dimensionality in the spatial DoF is certified to be at least 148, indicating high indistinguishability between all correlated spatial modes.